 White water also called Fresh or Potable RV Water Tanks are used for showers, drinking cooking, and cleaning.
 The RV Portable Tanks are filled with a special Food Grade Garden type hose that is colored, White.
 That way they can’t be used for anything else while you are camping.
 This is important because of the dangers of cross-contamination.
 It’s imperative that the different tanks that are used with the RV are completely separated from each other and color-coded hoses help with that,

-The Freshwater Tank still needs to be clean now and again to keep the water inside from getting stagnate.
+The Freshwater Tank still needs to be cleaned now and again to keep the water inside from stagnating.
 Just like a well, a Water Tank can be subjected to the elements like heat and outside cold temperatures.

 Many kinds of RVs are equipped with enclosed and insulated waste and water tanks, some even have heat from the furnace plumbed directly into the space occupied by the tanks.
 These RVs are suitable for year-round use.
 Those with exposed tanks can’t handle being used in freezing temperatures.
 Just another consideration to keep in mind and look for when you’re picking your next RV out.